 Contract Action Team Training - Had an amazing time recently with our Contract Action Team leaders in a group training facilitated by some SEIU chapter leaders.
-Will be supported by a group of members who will be coordinating communication and actions throughout the bargaining process.
+Will be supported by a group

 Successor Contract Bargaining - SEIU kicked off preparations for full contract bargaining with a CBA review last week and are truly energized by the possibilities of providing safer and more equitable working conditions to our entire bargaining unit.
 Ms. Ugale is also continuing to partner with chapters around the Local and with other labor organizations to which she belongs and is going to be drawing on the expertise from these member-leaders as we progress through bargaining